ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 As in the previous interaction diagram, the columns with grey/shaded processing block show work by (1) orders-command-ms (2) voyages-cmmand-ms (3) containers-command-ms and containers-stream-svc (4) fleet/ships-simulator service respectively.

 This diagram stats with containon board a ship which has started a specific voyage and is at sea.
-*  the fleet/ships-simulator-ms repeatedly simulated movement of the ship along its course
+*  The fleet/ships-simulator-ms repeatedly simulated movement of the ship along its course
-   * it emits Ships: position events recording the position of the ship at different points in simulated time.
+   * It t emits *Ships: GPSposition* events recording the position of the ship at different points in simulated time.
-*  similarly, while the ship is at sea, the contaner-streams-svc is continualy simulating temperature within the container and edge monitorig to adjust contraols if necessaryr and to report a cold chain breach in that container if it occurs.
+*  Similarly, while the ship is at sea, the contaner-streams-svc is continualy simulating temperature within the container and edge monitoring to adjust controls if necessary and to report a cold chain breach in that container if it occurs.
-   * this will result in a repeaed streams of contaniner
+   *  This will result in a repeated stream of *Containers: tempAndGpsState* events reporting the temperature, GPS coordinates and possibly power consumption of the container
+   *  There could also be on or more *Containers: action*  events to adjust or reset controls of the refrigeration unit in the container
+   *  These adjustment event are initiated by predictive real-ime analytics on the cntainer state
+   *  If the temperature in the container goes out of range and there is a cold chain failure, a Containers: temperature Out of Range event is emitted
+*  After some period  of simulated time tracked by these ship position and container state repeated events, the ship will be simulated as arriving at the destination port of the voyage.
+   *  The ship-simulator-ms emits a *Voyages: ShipEndedVoyage* event

 #### Query microservice service  - CQRS Shipment tracking microservices
 The diagram below shows all interactions with the shipment tracking microservice.
 This microservice subscribes to may events  carrying required information and supports one or more query APIs for different flavors of order and shipment tracking